 The interview was conducted a few months after my brother John and I staged a play, From the Calton to Catalonia, based loosely on my father’s time in Spain, taking the two frames from the lost newsreel as our starting-point.
 The thing is, John and I never thought to interview my father.
 We had heard some of his stories, but we knew very little about his time in Spain beyond the fact of his being there, his capture, and the images cut from the newsreel.
 When writing the play we drew on printed sources like Iain MacDougall’s edited collection Voices from the Spanish Civil War: Personal Recollections of Scottish Volunteers in Republican Spain, 1936-39 (1986), but James Maley’s voice wasn’t among the International Brigade members interviewed by MacDougall.
 In fact it was the absence of our father’s voice from MacDougall’s book that spurred John and I into writing the play.
 James Maley had shown a lifetime of commitment but was rarely recognised except locally.
 He had a habit of falling out with people and maybe this is why he never seemed to be included in rolls of honour.

 I had attended an event with my father in 1989 to unveil a plaque to William Keegan, an ex-miner from Baillieston in Glasgow who had died at the Battle of Brunete on 18th July 1937, and at the civilised tea and biscuits that followed my father, still a communist, was arguing with the Labour Party members and representatives present who had organised the ceremony.
-Of them said, “Oh James, you’re like a bear with a burnt arse!”, which struck me as a very apt description of my father, and that line made its way into the play.
+One of them said, “Oh James, you’re like a bear with a burnt arse!”, which struck me as a very apt description of my father, and that line made its way into the play.

 There was another reason that John and I were unable to interview my father: his mind was nearly always focused on the present and the future.
 Not that he never looked back, just that he was always watching the news and reading the papers, including the Beijing Review.
 Journalists who wanted to speak to him about Spain had to persist in order to get past Iraq, Afghanistan, and in the end Sudan.
 That’s why Conrad Wood’s interview for the Imperial War Museum stands out.
 He doggedly got him to stick to one subject and teased out some terrific vignettes.